KaterinaLupacheva/ramonak.io/content/pages/about.md

 <img align="right" src="/photo1.jpg" alt="my-photo" />

 I'm a self-taught developer.
-And I'm continue to learn constantly :pencil:.
+And I continue to learn constantly :pencil:.

 Currently for the full-stack development I prefer to use: